"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 It will examine contemporary political communication primarily from the perspective of interest groups in society, although many of its elements are applicable to other types of organisational campaigning.
 It touches on mainstream mass media, online media, advocacy and other communication methods.
 On a practical level it will introduce students to the basic skills and core concerns for campaigning.

-The course is convened by Aeron Davis but mostly taught by Mike Kaye, who has extensive experience of campaign communication.
+The module is convened by Aeron Davis but mostly taught by Mike Kaye, who has extensive experience of campaign communication.
 Many of the issues and considerations link to contemporary events and everyday politics, so students are encouraged to maintain an awareness of current developments in political communications in the UK and elsewhere, through newspapers, television, radio and the internet.

 |MC71061A||Journalism in Context||15 CATs|

 An introduction to the major theoretical debates in the study of journalism.

 We will cover: